Skip to content

 Keep in mind that job shadowing doesn’t have to be a formal program, as long as there is agreement and understanding between the departments or groups that are participating.

-Be sure to communicate with leaders and their direct reports alike – whether it’s through a memo, email, intranet site or their manager – about the benefits and expectations of job shadowing.
+• Be sure to communicate with leaders and their direct reports alike.
+Whether it’s through a memo, email, intranet site or their manager, communicate the benefits and expectations of job shadowing.
 The more conversations you have, the more people will feel like they understand why job shadowing needs to occur.

-And, to ensure time is well spent, employees should go into each job-shadowing experience with some expectations about what they want to get out of it – equipped with a list of questions and an open mind.
+• Ensure time is well spent.
+Employees should go into each job-shadowing experience with some expectations about what they want to get out of it – equipped with a list of questions and an open mind.
 Meanwhile, the person being shadowed should be prepared and have an idea of what information they will share.

 Depending on timing, you may be able to place your employee in a new role on occasion.
 If and when an opening like this occurs – and your employee is a good fit – embrace the possibility this brings to your company.
 While you may be reluctant to lose an employee in one area, consider what you stand to gain: Your employee will bring new experience to their new team.
 Plus, imagine what this can do for alignment between two departments in your company.